PrasannaPandugula/my-hashnode-repo/cmep8pahn000302l13h6uelqf.md

 ### What is Docker Daemon?

-The docker daemon (dockerd) this is the background service that listens Docker API requests and manages container life cycle (build, run, pull etc..)
+The Docker daemon (dockerd) is the background service that listens Docker API requests and manages container life cycle (build, run, pull etc..)

 **Docker execution flow:**